Build your future

 For therapy to be beneficial, it is essential that you feel supported when encountering difficult, unwelcome or overwhelming feelings.
 I can help you to explore the challenges you are facing in a respectful, non-judgmental and confidential space.
 Using the right balance of support and challenge for you, I aim to empower you to make positive changes in your life.

 I regularly work with people struggling with anxiety, depression, low mood, low self-esteem, relationship difficulties, loss, phobias and addictive behaviours amongst other issues.

 I use a variety of therapeutic techniques to offer the most effective treatment for your individual needs and to work towards the future you hope to create.
 To find out more about how I work, please click here.

 My clinical experience has developed through working in a variety of settings.
-I have set up and managed a counselling service within a large NHS GP surgery and I am currently working as Head of Counselling in a community counselling service, which operates as a charity, alongside my work in private practice.
+I have set up and managed a counselling service within a large NHS GP surgery and I am currently working as a Co-Director of a community counselling service, which operates as a charity, alongside my work in private practice.

 I have a BA (Hons) degree in Integrative-Relational Counselling, am accredited by the British Association of Counselling and Psychotherapy, and have undertaken training in EMDR levels 1-3.
 I also regularly attend Continuing Professional Development workshops to ensure my knowledge is up-to-date with current thinking and developments.

 "The experience has been life changing.
 I feel incredibly relieved that I finally faced something I have been putting off for many years.
 Louise has helped me overcome many issues."

 "All you need is the plan, the road map, and the courage to press on to your destination."